adobe-rnd/aem-martech/README.md

     Note that:
     - the WebSDK `context` flag will, by default, track the `web`, `device` and `environment` details
     - the WebSDK `debugEnabled` flag will, by default, be set to `true` on localhost and any `.page` URL
-    - the WebSDK `defaultConsent` is set to `pending` to avoid tracking any sensitive information by default
+    - the WebSDK `defaultConsent` is set to `pending` to avoid tracking any sensitive information by default.
+This will also prevent personalization to properly run unless consent is explicitly given
     - we recommend enabling `personalization` only if needed to limit the performance impact, and only if consent has been given by the user to be compliant with privacy laws.
 We typically recommend using a page metadata flag for the former, and integrating with your preferred consent management system APIs for the latter.
 4. Adjust your `loadEager` method so it waits for the martech to load and personalize the page:
     ```js